trdownie/ucd-cv-website/README.md

 #### *Navigation*
 At a future date I will make the menu bar into a sticky using JS, and also use alternative colours for each sections as per mock-ups.

+#### *Landing Page*
+Once I have more experience with flexboxes I will ensure an improved landing page layout that matches viewport height and increases element size to suit.

 #### *GIF Photograph*
 I may change the photo on the home page to a GIF of me smiling.
 This is a little gimmicky, so I haven’t added this yet and instead will wait until I get some professional feedback on the site.